Join our #SheLeadsInCrisis campaign to put women at the heart of responding to the climate crisis and recovering from COVID-19

 The most disadvantaged women and girls are already bearing the brunt of the climate emergency and worsening droughts, floods, fires, and storms.

-This year, COVID-19 has put decades of progress on gender justice at risk as women have been the first to lose their jobs, taken on increased unpaid care and domestic work and seen rising levels of gender-based violence.
+In the last year, COVID-19 has put decades of progress on gender justice at risk as women have been the first to lose their jobs, taken on increased unpaid care and domestic work and seen rising levels of gender-based violence.

 Women and girls must be part of the solutions.